shazam/fork-gradle-plugin/README.md

 apply plugin: 'fork'
 ```

 You're now done.
-You can enable smart pooling by adding runtime parameters (*Pooling and other parameters* section).
+You can enable smart pooling by adding runtime parameters ([Pooling and runtime parameters](https://github.com/shazam/fork#pooling-and-runtime-parameters) section).
 If you had any instrumentation test tasks before, the plugin has added Fork tasks.
 You can verify by running:

 ```groovy
 gradlew tasks #(and optionally | grep fork)